 BACKGROUND

 Diabetic sensorimotor polyneuropathy is an important risk factor for foot ulceration and amputation.
 Thus, patients with diabetes should be screened for this disorder according to local guidelines.
-An obstacle in diagnosis may be the lack of unified diagnostic criteria which is caused by the lack of properly validated scales used for assessment.
+An obstacle to the diagnosis of this disease may be the lack of unified diagnostic criteria due to the lack of properly validated scales used for assessment.

 AIM